maximelafarie/ngx-tabset/src/ngx-tabset/README.md

 ![image](https://user-images.githubusercontent.com/5319267/28922057-f0d471fa-7858-11e7-8478-010657fd0e60.png)

-`ngx-tabset` is a very simple library (less than 14ko!) to let you create some tabs.
-It uses flex-box and is compatible with Angular >=2.0.0.
+`ngx-tabset` is a very simple library which let you create some tabs.
+It uses flex-box (if you use built-in styles) and is compatible with Angular >=2.0.0.

 **This library doesn't use any framework (no CSS library, no JQuery...)**